 The top value universities for Applied Mathematics degrees on this page were selected by highest instructional quality and most reasonable cost in California.
 703 California Applied Mathematics undergraduate students graduated in 2016 with bachelor degrees.
 These recent graduates will have an average salary of $52,199 per year.
 The average income grows to $101,857, mid-career.

 These rankings were developed using a specific methodology that evaluates the educational quality and cost of each university.

 It's hard to beat Stanford University if you want to pursue Applied Mathematics as a major.
 Applied math majors from Stanford University get a earnings boost of around 24.3% over the average earnings of applied math majors.
-The area of Stanford, California, is decent for learners who like a quiet, suburban place.
+This school is located in the suburban area of Stanford, California, near shops and other amusement.

 It's hard to find a better school than California Institute of Technology if you want to study Applied Mathematics.
 Graduates of the applied math program report average early career wages of applied math and mid-career wages of $116,224.
 Pasadena, California is the best area for learners who relish the fast-paced urban lifestyle.

 This school also has graduate degree programs for students who need to carry on after earning a bachelor's degree.
 Roughly 92.1% of the professors at this school are full-time and have regular office hours, so they are more available to help.
 Learn more and discover just how Caltech ranks in other categories.